SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 Pinkie stared back, a worried expression on her face.
 "What's going on in there?
 Are you alright?"

-Thinking for a moment, Rarity nodded for her to follow. [your version is grammatically correct; I merely thought I'd be able to offer a smoother alternative] The two made their way to the bed where Rarity lay back down, and Pinkie sat next to her.
+Thinking for a moment, Rarity nodded for her to follow.
+The two made their way to the bed where Rarity lay back down, and Pinkie sat next to her.

 "No, I'm not alright."